jgrygierek/BatchEntityImportBundle/README.md

 =

 Bundle adds feature of batch inserting of data provided from different files.
-Data can be viewed and edited before saving to database.
+* Data can be viewed and edited before saving to database.
+* Supports translations from KnpLabs Translatable extension.

 ### Supported extensions:
 * CSV